pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 any other sprite (or even the same sprite) can _receive_ that message and run some Python code.

-For example, the Scratch block
+For example, if you’ve worked with Scratch, you might know that the Scratch block

 ``` scratch
 broadcast (jump-up-and-down v)